Day Trading in Botswana

 To start day trading in Botswana you’ll need to complete three simple steps:

 1. Pick a broker.
 The most important thing to check is that the company is licensed to do business.
 This can be done by checking NBFIRA’s website, and/or that of a top-ranked regulator overseas (like the FSCA in nearby South Africa).
 It’s also critical to consider trading costs, how user-friendly and sophisticated the charting platform is, and the amount of funds you can borrow (known as leverage) if you prefer a riskier strategy.
 Note that day traders in Botswana typically recruit an international broker to do business with.
-This is because the platforms, pricing, and regulation of overseas services tend to be superior.
+This is because the platforms, pricing, and regulation of overseas services tend to be superior, especially if you’re interested in CFD trading in Botswana.

 2. Open an account.
 You’ll need to provide some personal information so you can open a trading account.
 You’ll need to provide basics like name, address, and date of birth, though you can also expect questions on your trading objectives and experience.
 At this stage. you’ll also need to submit proof of identification and address, for example, using Botswana’s Omang.